Citroën AX: AX Electrique

-Citroën produced a number of 374 AX Electriques starting December 1993 to 1996.
-The car featured a liquid-cooled 100Ah Nickel-Cadmium (NiCad) battery running at 120 V paired with a 20 kW (26 hp) electric motor which was capable of this peak power figure for short periods of time, but had a nominal power output of only 11kW (15hp).
+Citroën worked with Heuliez to design an electric version of the AX, and produced 374 examples of the AX Electrique between December 1993 and 1996.
+The car featured 20 liquid-cooled, 100Ah Nickel-Cadmium (NiCad) batteries running at 120 V paired with a 20 kW (26 hp) separately excited brushed DC motor which was capable of this peak power figure for short periods of time, but had a nominal power output of only 11 kW.
 The range was estimated by Citroën to be around 75 km with a top speed of 90 km/h.
 Acceleration from 0-50 km/h is quoted at 8.3 seconds.
-The car also featured a proprietary fast charging system utilising the same input pins used to charge the car at home, and there were a number of such proprietary fast charging stations located around France permitting the car to recharge 20km in 10 minutes according to the Citroën Broschure.
-The AX electrique sold for 80,000 French Francs when new.
+The batteries used were 6V SAFT STM5-100's, advanced for the time and are still sold with minor changes today due to their excellent cooling ability, meaning charging was very fast for the time.
+The car also featured a proprietary fast charging system utilising the same input pins used to charge the car at home, and there were a number of such proprietary fast charging stations located around France permitting the car to recharge 20km in 10 minutes according to the Citroën Brochure.
+Other sources show the AX utilizing an AVCON port like many other EVs of the time.
+The AX Electrique sold for 80,000 French Francs when new.
 The Citroën AX Electrique was succeeded by the Citroën Saxo Electrique.

-A modified version of the Citroën AX electrique utilising Lithium-Iron-Phosphate batteries (LiFePO_{4}) by the CEA-Liten, a French government funded research organisation, set a world record in 2011 for a distance of 1,280 km driven in an electric vehicle within 24 hours using a relay-style technique of driving and fast charging the car.
+A modified version of the Citroën AX Electrique utilising Lithium-Iron-Phosphate batteries (LiFePO_{4}) by the CEA-Liten, a French government funded research organisation, set a world record in 2011 for a distance of 1,280 km driven in an electric vehicle within 24 hours using a relay-style technique of driving and fast charging the car.
 The modified version of the car featured a 14 kWh LiFePO_{4} battery in place of the original NiCad battery, which allowed the car to drive between 105-115 km before fast charging the car in 38 minutes for the next leg of the relay.